 Let’s debunk one misconception here: barbering services aren’t exclusive to men alone.
-Women can also avail the service of barbers like the short haircuts and finish they want to sport.
+Women can also enjoy the service of barbers like the short haircuts and finish they may want to sport.
 So if you’re asking this question: can women go to the barber for haircuts?
 You already have the answer.

-There are women barbers styling men’s hair.
-It’s fair to say that women can also avail such service if they wish so.
+There are also lots of women barbers styling men’s hair.
+It’s more than fair to say that women can also offer such service’s if they wish.
 It’s just a matter of preference and the topic is beyond the superficial gender stereotype.
 However, for women who will be going to the barber for the first time, it’s important to set realistic expectations.

 Barbers can cater requests the same way as your stylists at the salon.
 However, there are limitations.
 They might not be the best suit if you’re planning to have a Brazilian blowout for your butt-long hair.

 Nevertheless, more and more women are ditching their conventional salons for an edgier and shorter hairstyle.
 Although there are stories of customers being thrown out of the shop for being a woman, you can still explore this avenue of styling.
 Just look for the barber that you can rely on beforehand.

 Before you switch from going to a hairstylist to a barber, make sure that you know their differences.
 Hairstylists in your regular salon are trained to style long hair types.
 They are also skilled in different hair treatments like perming, blowouts, coloring, and other treatments usually availed by women.
 It’s safe to say that hairstylists are prepped to perform styling on women together with the details of the art.

 Meanwhile, barbers are trained to produce shorter haircuts, mostly sported by men.
 A woman who wants a short haircut can go to a barber as much as a man who wants a long hairstyle can avail the service of a salon.
 So can women go to the barber for haircuts?
 Of course, they do.